Kurami32/Wrapper-for-Filebrowser-Quantum/README.md

 This Android app is a simple WebView wrapper for the [Filebrowser Quantum](https://github.com/gtsteffaniak/filebrowser) project, one of the best self-hosted web-based file managers that ever existed!

 ## Why I made this app?
-I know that you can currently install [Filebrowser Quantum](https://github.com/gtsteffaniak/filebrowser) as a webapp with your browser.
+Well, I know that you can currently install [Filebrowser Quantum](https://github.com/gtsteffaniak/filebrowser) as a webapp with your browser.
-But at least for me, I don´t like that approach, that's why this app exists.
+But at least for me, I don´t like that approach, that's why I made an app.
 Just for name a few things, I'd like to have separate cookies and browser cache from my main browser, also that I have quick access on my launcher which is **search-focused**, my launcher don't let me add any "shortcut" to the home screen that the browsers provides.
 And I think some users might be using a launcher similar to mine, or just those who would like to have it as a native-like app.

+I was using this app for personal use before, but I decided make available for everyone :D

+> Note: This is my first time doing an app and making a public project on github in general, if there are issues, or something I shouldn't have done, please, contact me.

 ## Usage
 > Note: You need to have you filebrowser quantum server up and running, please visit the [Filebrowser Quantum repository](https://github.com/gtsteffaniak/filebrowser), If you haven't already.